 Chapter 8: Sleep – Protect this asset

-To begin with, the best asset we have to contribute to the world is oneself.
+To begin with, the best asset we have to contribute to the world is ourselves.

 Essentialists consider that sleep is necessary to be at their highest level of contribution as often as possible.